Skip to content

 Cons:

-• PVC mats are not eco-friendly and has been proven to be Carcinogenic - cannot be used for sweaty or vigorous practices as when they heat with energy or from hot yoga, they release chemicals.
+• Carcinogenic - PVC has been proven to be carcinogenic and cannot be used for sweaty or vigorous practices as when they heat with energy or from hot yoga, they release chemicals and sweat toxins.
+That is why they smell of chemical plastic.

 • They are not biodegradable and can take hundreds of years to decompose.